jbarrow/LambdaNet/README.md

 Standard backprop training is subject to overfitting and falling into local minima.
 By providing support for regularization and momentum, LambdaNet will be able to provide more extensible and robust training.

-### Training Functions with Predicates

-Perhaps the most pressing update is providing a training function that supports a stopping condition and continues to run until the stopping condition is met.

 ## Generating the Documentation Images